l2beat/l2beat/packages/frontend/README.md

-# @l2beat/frontend2
+# @l2beat/frontend

 The dynamic, public-facing Next.js frontend of L2BEAT.

 ## Setup

-To run or develop frontend2 you need to install and build its dependencies.
+To run or develop frontend you need to install and build its dependencies.
 You can do it by running the following commands in the repository root:

 ```